kaminami/DebugReport/README.md

 # DebugReport
-You can generate more helpful debug log from Notifier or Debugger.
+You can generate more helpful debug log from Spec Debugger.

 ## Supported Smalltalk Version